boschresearch/shellmock/docs/quickstart.md

 # Quickstart Guide

+First up, if we haven't already done so, we follow [these steps][installation] to download and install `shellmock`.
 Now that we have downloaded `shellmock` to the root directory of our repository and installed [bats-core] on our system, we can create a simple test.
 We put the following in a file called `test.bats`: